|

 In Romans 1:16 Paul writes “For I am not ashamed of the gospel of Christ, For it is the power of God to salvation for everyone who believes.”
 He continues on to say, "For in the gospel the righteousness of God is revealed- a righteousness that is by faith from first to last, just as it is written: "the righteous will live by faith."

 People often assume that the righteousness Paul is speaking about here is God's own personal righteousness.
-And they aware that they are not righteous and that God is righteous, and they cannot understand how there can be much good news in a gospel that reveals God's own righteousness and holiness to a people who are not righteous.
+And they aware that they are not righteous and that God is righteous, and they cannot understand how there can be much good news in a gospel that reveals God's righteousness and holiness to a people who are not righteous.

-This righteousness is not a righteousness that arises out of ourselves by our own moral or religious conduct or obedience to all the commands given to us in the New Testament.
+This righteousness is not a righteousness that arises out of ourselves by our own moral or religious conduct or obedience to the commands given to us in the New Testament.
 Rather it is the gift of righteousness that God gives to all and upon all who will believe and place faith in Jesus Christ.

 "But now the righteousness of God apart from the law is revealed, being witnessed by the Law and the Prophets, even the righteousness of God, through faith in Jesus Christ, to all and on all who believe."
 Romans 3:21-22.